 There are several options to get ADD and ADHD under control.
 Clients may benefit from counseling where they can discuss their issues in a private, safe environment.
 Therapy can also teach the client effective strategies for dealing with attention-deficit symptoms such as focusing techniques and lifestyle changes.
 The therapist can also prescribe stimulants that help improve concentration and impulse control.
 Finally, the therapist can evaluate any other mental health problems the client might be experiencing and recommend strategies to move forward.

 If you or someone you know is displaying ADD symptoms such as declining grades at school, flagging work performance, trouble recalling information, or misplacing items, it is important to seek help.
-For ADD counseling in the Long Beach area, give the office of Rick McCarthy MFT a call.
+For ADD counseling in the San Clemente area, give the office of Rick McCarthy MFT a call.